 The service is continually trained on new data to expand its ability to recognize objects, scenes, and activities to improve its ability to accurately recognize.

 Amazon Rekognition provides consistent response times regardless of the volume of requests you make.
 Your application latency remains consistent, even as your request volume increases to tens of millions of requests.

-You can run real-time analysis on video from Amazon Kinesis Video Streams or analyze images as they are uploaded to Amazon S3.
-For large jobs, Amazon Rekognition can work together with AWS Batch process and analyze thousands of images or videos stored in Amazon S3.
+You can run real-time analysis on video from Amazon Kinesis Video Streams, analyze images as they are uploaded to Amazon S3.
+For large jobs, use AWS Batch to analyze thousands of images or videos.

 With Amazon Rekognition, you only pay for the number of images, or minutes of video, you analyze and the face data you store for facial recognition.
 There are no minimum fees or upfront commitments.

 You can easily integrate face-based user verification into new or existing applications.
 This is a simple process that requires the use of just one API.